perryhoang2012/interview-pastel-grid/README.md

 ## 🛠 Key Features

-- Drag and drop elements in a grid using **react-native-drag-sort**
+- Drag and drop elements in a grid using **react-native-sortables**
 - Implemented a function to **generate random color palettes**
 - Write tests using **@testing-library/react-native**